offsecph/CREAMpi/README.md

-# C.R.E.AMpi - Raspberry pi kali dropbox
+# C.R.E.A.M.pi - Raspberry pi kali dropbox
 ---
  **C.R.E.A.M.pi** is short for (Cyber Reconnaissance and Exploitation Analysis Module Pi) is a Raspberry pi 4B is a pentest dropbox which will be shipped to the customer / client.
 C.R.E.A.M.pi will either connect from an ethernet port where it is connected from the client's network (in band connection) or over a portable Wifi network (out of band connection).
 C.R.E.A.M.pi will automatically connect to the server hosted on the cloud which we control.